mxenabled/web-widget-sdk/README.md

 ## Introduction

 The purpose of this project is to help simplify your integration experience.
-Giving you as few steps as possible to get up and running with an MX React Native widget.
+Giving you as few steps as possible to get up and running with an MX web widget.

-After following the Getting Started instructions below, you will be able to import and load MX widgets in your React Native application, and configure them for your specific needs.
+After following the Getting Started instructions below, you will be able to import and load MX widgets in your web applications, and configure them for your specific needs.

 ## Getting Started